-Notice to the creditors
+Notice to the Creditors in Arizona Estates

 The first step involves notifying the creditors of the appointment of the personal representative and giving other information.
 Any known creditors of the deceased must be notified directly in writing.